therealssj/hardware-wallet-js/DOCUMENTATION.md

 - Since the hardware wallet internally recovers the addresses sequentially, starting with the first one, the process will be slower if an address with high index is used.
 - A security alert must accepted in the hardware wallet for the operation to be completed.
+- Until the next version, only 7 inputs and 7 outputs are available at the most.

 ### devUpdateFirmware